-The District participates in federally funded Pell Grants, FSEOG Grants, Federal Work-Study, Academic Competitiveness Grants, and Federal Family Education Loan programs, as well as other programs funded by the Federal government.
+The District participates in federally funded Pell Grants, FSEOG Grants, Federal Work-Study, as well as other programs funded by the Federal government.
 Financial aid to students is either reported as operating expenses or scholarship allowances, which reduce revenues.
-The amount reported as operating expense represents the portion of aid that was provided to the student in the form of cash and/or loans.
+The amount reported as operating expense represents the portion of aid that was provided to the student in the form of cash.
 These programs are audited in accordance with the Single Audit Act Amendments of 1996, and the U.S. Office of Management and Budget's revised Circular A-133, Audits of States, Local Governments and Non-Profit Organizations, and the related Compliance Supplement.
-During the years ended June 30, 2011 and 2010, the District distributed \$0 and \$6,720,561, respectively, in direct lending through the U.S. Department of Education.
-During the year ended June 30, 2010, the amounts were not included as revenues and expenses as the amounts were passed directly to qualifying students; however, the amounts were included on the Schedule of Expenditures of Federal Awards.
-During the year ended June 30, 2011, the District did not offer any Federal loans.